 Upon reaching the pass you will see a historical hostel which was founded by Augustinian Friars more than 1,000 years ago.
 It was at one time a hospice and famous for its St Bernard dogs that would rescue travellers in distress.
 Specifically bred to traverse deep snow and sniff out those who were lost, St Bernard is still used in the same capacity today.

 Built in 1933, this famous hotel offers warm hospitality and fantastic cuisine.

 Sip your morning coffee or tea whilst taking in views of the crown of high mountains surrounding the pass and the lovely crystal clear tarn next to your hotel.
 Walk along the trail in the direction of St Rhémy en Bosses, a place well known for the production of ham which is cured with mountain herbs.

-Descend into Etroubles, a medieval village and where Roman soldiers had their winter headquarters.
+Descend into Etroubles, a medieval village where Roman soldiers had their winter headquarters.
 It is also situated in the Great San Bernardo Valley and you may sit on the terrace of your hotel and taste the food cooked by their expert chef, surrounded by breath-taking views.

 Peaceful hotel with colourful flower garden.

 Your walk today takes you along the “rus”, ancient irrigation channels built between the 13th and 15th centuries.
 Engineering masterpieces, they were built to provide irrigation on the dry, south-facing slopes and utilized water from melting glaciers.
 Some of these “rus” are still in use today, but many were abandoned.
 Follow these channels until they give way to a steep downhill trail into Aosta.